enderavour/lzrs/README.md

 cargo run -- -d archive.lzrs
 ```

-- The source code of LZ77 compression and decompression algorithms was partially inspired by and rewritten from [wolfie-things/lz77-algorithm](https://github.com/wolfie-things/lz77-algorithm)
+- The source code of LZ77 compression and decompression algorithm was partially inspired by and rewritten from [wolfie-things/lz77-algorithm](https://github.com/wolfie-things/lz77-algorithm)
+- The source code of LZ78 compresion and decompression algorithm was partially inspired by and rewritten from [Kumar-laxmi/Algorithms](https://github.com/Kumar-laxmi/Algorithms/blob/main/C++/Data%20Compression/LZ78.cpp)
 - Contributors are welcomed.

 ### TODO issues